Polish chickens are quirky and bizarre, but most importantly, they are super charming. They can be distinguished by their beautiful head feathers.

 Is the Polish Chicken a Good Egg Layer?

-While some chickens will do a great job of laying lots of eggs, others will not be so prolific.
+While some chickens will do a great job with a high egg production, others will not be so prolific.
+So, Polish chickens are about average for egg laying.

-On average, these birds will lay about 150 eggs per year.
+On average, these birds will lay about 3 to 4 eggs per week.
+Usually, they lay 150 to 200 eggs per year.

 They rarely go broody, but there have been reports of them doing so occasionally.